uurbanbuddha/_WANDER-LUST_/README.md

 Wander-Lust is a web application designed for travel enthusiasts to discover, share, and explore travel destinations, activities, and experiences.
 It leverages modern web technologies to provide a seamless user experience, including CRUD operations for managing content, image uploads, and secure authentication mechanisms.

+Certainly!
+Here's the updated tech stack with the additional components:

 ## Tech Stack

 Wander-Lust's tech stack comprises the following components:

+- **HTML5, CSS3, JavaScript**: Fundamental web technologies for building user interfaces and implementing interactive features.
 - **Node.js and Express.js**: The backbone of the application, facilitating rapid development and efficient server-side logic handling.
 - **MongoDB**: Empowers data storage with its flexible NoSQL database, seamlessly integrating CRUD operations for managing travel-related content.
 - **Cloudinary**: Enables effortless image uploads and management, enhancing user experience with visually captivating travel imagery.
 - **Passport.js**: Implements secure authentication mechanisms, safeguarding user accounts and enabling personalized experiences.
+- **Mapbox**: Provides interactive mapping capabilities, allowing users to visualize travel destinations and activities.
+- **API Integration**: Integrates with external APIs to enhance functionality and access additional data sources.
+- **Geolocation and Geocoding**: Utilizes geolocation services for pinpointing user locations and converting addresses to geographic coordinates.
+- **Bootstrap**: Front-end framework for designing responsive and mobile-first web pages, enhancing the application's visual appeal and usability.

 ## Key Features